About The Ugadi festival

-Celebrated in March or April, Ugadi or Yugadi is the New Year's Day celebration of the Southern states of India, mainly Andhra Pradesh, Telangana, and Karnataka.
-This festival is observed on the first day of the Hindu Lunisolar Calendar month of Chaitra, and according to age-old customs and traditions, the lord of the day when Ugadi is observed will be considered the lord of the year.
-So, since Ugadi 2024 is set to fall on 9 April, a Tuesday, Lord Mars will rule over 2024.
+Celebrated in the month of March or April, Ugadi or Yugadi is the New Year's Day celebration of the Southern states of India, mainly Andhra Pradesh, Telangana, and Karnataka.
+This festival is observed on the first day of the Chaitra month of the Hindu Lunisolar Calendar.

 What is the story behind Ugadi?

-Now, the second version of the story related to Ugadi talks about Samudra Manthan.
 During the Samudra Manthan, the Asuras or demons tried to take the Amrita that was created.
-So, in his Matsya form, Lord Vishnu saved the Amrita from being taken by the demons.
-It is believed that Lord Vishnu saved Amrita on the day of Ugadi.
+So, in his Matsya form, Lord Vishnu saved the Amrit (Holy Nectar) from being taken by the demons.
+It is believed that Lord Vishnu saved Amrit on the day of Ugadi.

-Lastly, there is another story of Ugadi which says that Lord Rama returned to Ayodhya on the day of Ugadi and set a mark for long celebrations which symbolised the win of good over evil and new beginnings.
+Lastly, there is another story of Ugadi, which says that Lord Rama returned to Ayodhya on the day of Ugadi and set a mark for long celebrations that symbolised the win of good over evil and new beginnings.

 What is the significance of Ugadi?

-Besides the cultural significance of Ugadi and the stories that remind us of the importance of new chapters and strong hope, Ugadi also has deep significance in Astrology and Spirituality.
-According to people's beliefs and traditions, Ugadi not only is a day of celebration surrounding good things and new beginnings but also stands for letting go of the past and looking forward to the future.
-Moreover, this festival also focuses on the cycle of life and how people go through changes along with changing seasons and times.
+According to people's beliefs and traditions, Ugadi celebrates good things and new beginnings.
+It stands for letting go of the past and looking forward to the future.
+Moreover, this festival also focuses on the life cycle and how people experience changes along with changing seasons and times.

-• In the Ugadi Pachadi, a special mixture is prepared with bitterness, sweetness, sourness, spiciness, and tanginess.
+• In the Ugadi Pachadi, a unique mixture known as the Ugadipachadi is prepared with bitter, sweet, sour, spicy, and tangy flavours.
 The items used are mostly neem, jaggery, tamarinds, green chillies, and raw mangoes.
-This reminds people of the different shades and flavours of life and how people should not be afraid of these changes.

 While these are some of the popular customs of Ugadi, this festival has much more to offer, including cultural performances such as dance shows and traditional games, acts of charity, fasting and then feasting, and offering elaborate prayers to different deities.